elmahio/documentation/docs/logging-heartbeats-from-curl.md

+---
+title: Logging heartbeats from cURL
+description: Sometimes is just easier to use cURL when needing to call a REST API.
+Creating elmah.io heartbeats is easy using cURL and fits well into scripts.
+---

 # Logging heartbeats from cURL

 Sometimes is just easier to use cURL when needing to call a REST API.
 Creating elmah.io heartbeats is easy using cURL and fits well into scripts, scheduled tasks, and similar.